Guidelines for personal services business

 In certain situations, a physical barrier such as widening the counter can be used to help maintain physical distance between people.

-The risk of transmission of coronavirus (COVID-19) when handling waste is low.
+The risk of transmission of COVID-19 when handling waste is low.
 Normal collection of waste for households, retail and other businesses continues.

 When managing waste, the following good hygiene practices should be followed: